-- Reaction to application load - ie. additional application processors can
+- Reaction to application load - ie. additional application processors

-alter functionality based on need for support.
+can alter functionality based on need for support.

 - A policy can be defined for all operational interfaces.
-This could mean a
+This could

-the area of Wireless.
+appearing, especially in the area of Wireless.

 Why use an LDAP Directory Server to manage Policies?

-group of attributes that define required functionality.
+attributes that define required functionality.

 LDAP Directories allow you to store objects that inherit objectclasses.
-These

-creating your own objectclasses.
+by creating your own objectclasses.